saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="Payment_v1_Transaction_Authorize"></a>Transaction Authorize <span class="label text-mandatory">Business license</span>

-This function may be called to complete an authorization which was started by a call to Transaction/Initialize.
+This function may be called to authorize a transaction which was started by a call to Transaction/Initialize.

 --->>>